ashvardanian/SimSIMD/README.md

 ## Using SimSIMD in Swift

-To install, simply add the following dependency to you `Package.swift`:
+To install, simply add the following dependency to your `Package.swift`:

 ```swift
 dependencies: [